-\item The simulation outputs for the outlying cluster contaminated datasets are presented in Table \ref{table3.3}.
-In this case, however, K-medoids performs badly also in terms of the misclassification rate of regular observations, but MCLUST performs the best in terms of both classification of regular observations and detection of outlying observations.
-Our method performs quite competitively to the MCLUST method in higher-dimension but is slightly worse for lower dimensional set-ups; this is mostly due to the hierarchical structure of the MCLUST algorithm which allows it to increase the cluster numbers for the outlying clusters.
-Our method, however, clearly outperforms all trimming based methods (and also K-medoids) which are also non-hierarchical in nature.
+The relative performance (presented in Table \ref{table3.2}) of the MPLE$_\beta$ method in comparison with the other methods is better in case of uniformly (from annulus) contaminated datasets (as compared to that for uniformly (chi-squared) contaminated datasets).
+The proposed method clearly beats trimmed K-means and has a very similar performance to that of the MCLUST method.
+The K-medoids have slightly lower misclassification rates but have no outlier detection capability.

+The simulation outputs for the outlying cluster contaminated datasets, presented in Table \ref{table3.3}, indicate that the proposed method clearly outperforms the other methods in this case.
+It should be noted that the outlying cluster simulation scheme, being stochastic in nature, sometimes generates a contaminating proportion slightly larger than $10\%$ (although the assignment probability is exactly $0.1$ for the contaminating part), and consequently, some of these contaminated observations (very distant) are not trimmed by the $\alpha=0.1$ trimming level in TCLUST.
+This can have a potentially negative impact on the performance of TCLUST in such cases.
+The K-medoids performs poorly in terms of the misclassification rate of regular observations.
+MCLUST performs the worst in terms of classification of regular observations and also fares poorly in detecting outlying observations.

+For the differentially dispersed simulation set-up, the proposed method has performed the best more or less as compared to the other methods in terms of misclassification rates as well as bias and mean squared errors of the cluster means.
+The superiority is more prominent in case of outlying cluster contaminated datasets.

-\item Although the K-medoids method performs better than some of its competitors in terms of estimated regular misclassification rates in some cases, it has completely failed in detecting outliers and also has higher bias and mean squared errors of the estimated cluster centers compared to those obtained by our proposal with moderate values of $\beta$ (see Appendix \ref{appen3}).
+Although the K-medoids method performs better than some of its competitors in terms of estimated regular misclassification rates in some cases, it completely fails to detect outliers and also has higher bias and mean squared errors of the estimated cluster centers compared to those obtained by the present proposal with moderate values of $\beta$ (see Appendix \ref{appen4}).